ibab/lhcb-software/Analysis/Tutorial/Analysis/doc/README.txt

 !
 Purpose     : Analysis tutorial
 !-----------------------------------------------------------------------------

-The exercises are to be found in the same directory.
+The exercises are to be found in the exercise/ directory

+  - exercise 1 asks you to write a basic DVAlgorithm
-  - exercise 1 asks you to write a basic DVAlgorithm doing J/psi -> mu mu
+  - exercise 2 asks you to write a basic DVAlgorithm doing J/psi -> mu mu

   - exercise 2 extends this algorithm to Phi->KK
   - exercise 3 completes the Bs->J/PsiPhi chain using generic code
   - exercise 4 shows some more nice utility algorithms